As knitters and fiber fanatics, we all have our little obsessions. I alluded to some of them in my last post, The Odd Ball.

 Last year, I was totally entranced with the reversible Cable Rib.
 I knit swatches, made spa cloths and created three afghans using that particular stitch.

-This year, I’ve developed a passion for fluted combinations like the reversible Fluted Rib stitch.
-Again, I swatched and made dish cloths and completed two afghans using a two-toned version of the stitch.
+This year, I’ve developed a passion for fluted combinations like the reversible fluted rib stitch I used for Twegen.
+I've swatched and made dish cloths and completed three afghans using a two-toned version of the stitch.

 Simple and understated in solid shades, it’s attractive and interesting in two colors.
-You’ll recognize it, because that’s the stitch in the current afghan WIP, which I'm busily assembling in the background.
+You’ll recognize it, because that’s the stitch in the current afghan WIP, which I've been quietly assembling in the background.

 Where reversible stitches are concerned, it’s easy to fall down the rabbit hole and become intrigued by the infinite possibilities different combinations of colors, yarns and needle sizes represent.